What Is Tension?

 What Is Compression?

 When shearing forces are aligned into each other, they are called compression forces.

-The compression force is used to power everything from compression brakes to hand tools.
+The definition of compression force is that it’s used to power everything from compression brakes to hand tools.

-The compression force can be visualized by placing an object on a spring.
+It’s essential to understand what is compression force in various engineering and physics applications.
 When the spring is compressed and then released, the object is ejected into the air.

 This is a result of the compression force that is generated from compressing the spring.